Cabinet of Turkey

 The Cabinet of Turkey (Türkiye Kabinesi) or Presidential Cabinet (Cumhurbaşkanlığı Kabinesi) is the body that advises the President of Turkey on executive affairs.
 It is composed of the President, Vice President and the heads of the ministries.
 After the Council of Ministers was abolished with 2017 constitutional referendum, the Cabinet now acts as an informal advisory forum as all its powers and functions were vested to the President.

-According to the Turkish constitution, ministers can't be a member of parliament due to separation of powers.
+According to the Turkish constitution, ministers cannot be a member of parliament due to separation of powers.

 Process of nomination and appointment

 The President of Turkey is elected by the people every five years.
 The president then appoints and dismiss the deputies of the president as well as the ministers according to article 104 of the Constitution.
 The deputies of the president and the ministers are required to take oath before the Parliament.

 After the transition to a presidential system in 2017, the cabinet does not require a parliamentary approval anymore to be formed.